Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 Fortunately, Islamic home financing providers are now available to provide an authentic Islamic mortgage for U.S. home buyers.

-The most popular option for a halal mortgage is Guidance Residential, the company is not a bank and does not charge interest.
+The most popular option for a halal mortgage is Guidance Residential.
+The company is not a bank and does not charge interest.
 It is the only Islamic home financing provider that establishes co-ownership with consumers via an LLC.
 The Assembly of Muslim Jurists of America (AMJA) has endorsed Guidance and its co-ownership model as a permissible path to Islamic home financing.

 Benefits of a Halal Mortgage

 Islamic mortgages offer numerous benefits that set them apart from conventional interest-based mortgages.
 They provide a way to purchase a home while adhering to religious principles and ensuring ethical and socially responsible financing.
-Let’s explore the unique factors that differentiate Guidance Residential’s program:

 Co-ownership: Both the customer and the company buy the home as partners, which is a more equitable arrangement than a debtor-creditor relationship with a conventional mortgage broker.